UreaLaden/JavaChellenges/README.md

 Step through the process of conducting a merge sort.
 Provide a visual step through for each of the sample arrays.
 Present a complete set of working tests

+# Hashtables
+Implement a hashtable without using any built-in methods.

+## Challenge
+Implement a hashmap with the following methods: `add`, `get`, `contains`, and `hash`.

+## API
+- `add`: takes in both the key and value.
+This method should hash the key, and add the key and value pair to the table, handling collisions as needed.
+- `get`: takes in the key and returns the value from the table.
+- `contains`: takes in the key and returns a boolean, indicating if the key exists in the table already.
+- `hash` : takes in an arbitrary key and returns an index in the collection.